Andonome/stories/rules.md

 - Mages should be able to create monsters (*Make Sentient Flesh*)
 - But we can't have them making giant monsters easily.
+- Massive swarms should be possible, and easier than large creatures.

 ---